Grislow/KnowledgeBase/resources/glossary.md

 ## Acknowledgement(ACK)
 A signal passed between communicating processes that signifies receipt of a message.

+## Active Directory
+Authoritative user directory that governs access to basic IT services(emails, file sharing) and broader business applications.

 ## AJAX
 **A**synchronous **J**avascript **A**nd **X**ML is a technique that makes use of various technologies such as HTML, CSS, JavaScript, DOM, XML, XSLT and XMLHttpRequest object to update a web application through XML or JSON documents without reloading the entire page.